soswav/something/README.md

 `git clone https://github.com/soswav/readiscord/` then go to the directory and copy the readiscord.theme.css file and paste it on your themes folder

+shortcut for windows users: `git clone https://soswav/readiscord/ && copy /path/to/clone /path/to/themes`

-or for linux users, `git clone https://github.com/soswav/readiscord/ && cp ~/readiscord/readiscord.theme.css /path/to/your/themes/folder/`
+or for linux users, `git clone https://github.com/soswav/readiscord/ && cp ~/readiscord/readiscord.theme.css /path/to/themes/`

 todo list:
 add a uppercase option (never)